 4a.
 Use: Pass-12; No Pass-0; 4b.
-Usability: H-1 M-12; L-0; I-0
+Usability: H-1 M-12; L-0; I-0 Rationale:

 - The measure is used for public reporting and accountability by the Texas HHS Commission: Texas Medicaid/CHIP Pay-for-Quality (P4Q) program. - In 2016, the Dental Quality Alliance (DQA) expanded its scope of review for its measures by convening participants who shared experiences implementing DQA measures, including any challenges related to the measures specifications and use of the measures in their quality improvement programs.
-Participants did not have any significant issues related to the clarity or feasibility of implementing the measure.

-- The developer also noted that data retrieved to date suggest a trend in improvement over time, although these are initial performance data for one program.
-It stated that most measure users are just now getting their quality measurement programs underway, and therefore do not have substantial data to provide. - The Committee voted to approve #2511 on both Use and Usability and Use criterion.
+Participants did not have any significant issues related to the clarity or feasibility of implementing the measure. - The developer also noted that data retrieved to date suggest a trend in improvement over time, although these are initial performance data for one program.
+It stated that most measure users are just now getting their quality measurement programs underway, and therefore do not have substantial data to provide. - The Committee approved Use and Usability for measure 2511.